-Five-Year, Four-Month Program.
+Six-Year Program.
 For students who wish a Bachelor of Arts degree, the College of Arts and Sciences offers a three-year program of prenursing work.
-Thirty credit hours of this program must be spent in residence on the Bloomington campus, after which the student spends two years and four months in the Indiana University Training School for Nurses.
-At the end of this program the nurses' diploma and the A.B. degree are granted.
+Thirty credit hours of this program must be spent in residence on the Bloomington campus, after which the student spends three years in the Indiana University Training School for Nurses.
+At the end of this program, the nurses' diploma and the

+A.B. degree are granted.